Mobile Icon

 ASSESSMENT OF EFFECTIVENESS IN PREVENTING MODERN SLAVERY

-We are proud of our work and achievements over the past year towards improving our internal processes and third party diligence.
-We are working hard to develop better internal tools and measurements to gauge the effectiveness of our programmes going forward,
+We continue to be proud of our ongoing work and achievements over the past year towards improving our internal processes and third party diligence.
+We continue to review and develop internal tools and measurements to gauge the effectiveness of our programmes and determine any changes to implement going forward.

-In our previous statement published in June 2021, we set out two commitments for 2021.
-Our progress on these commitments is set out below:
+In our previous statement, we set out the following commitment for 2023.
+Our progress on this commitment is set out below:

-Standard Global RFP templates including commitment to our Vendor Code of Conduct: we plan to implement standardised templates when we carry out requests for proposals (“RFPs”) relating to committed spend to ensure that these RFPs consistently require vendors to adhere to our Vendor Code of Conduct, including requirements relating to Modern Slavery diligence and compliance.
+• Standard Global RFP templates including commitment to our Vendor Code of Conduct: implementation of standardised templates when we carry out requests for proposals (“RFPs”) relating to committed spend to ensure that these RFPs consistently require vendors to adhere to our Vendor Code of Conduct, including requirements relating to modern slavery diligence and compliance.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 31 December 2021.
-It has been approved by the Board of Directors of WeWork International Limited on June 30, 2022, who will review and update it on an annual basis or more often as we progress with the objectives set out in this statement.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2023.
+It has been approved by the Board of Directors of WeWork International Limited on 28 June 2024 who will review and update it on an annual basis or more often as we progress with the objectives set out in this statement.

 WeWork International Limited